HananAlharbi/Neighborhood-Map/README.md

 # [Neighborbood Map Project](https://github.com/HananAlharbi/Neighborhood-Map)

-* This project is built using Google Maps API.
+* This project is built using Google Maps API, Foursquare API, and Knockout.js

 * Functionalty:
   * A full-screen map to page using the Google Maps API.